 - At The Mountains of Madness

 One of Lovecraft's most famous novellas, it follows an antarctic expedition which encounters a sinister alien presence that may prefigure all life on Earth.
-It is currently being adapted to film by Guillermo Del Toro and James Cameron.
+This is Guillermo Del Toro's (Pacific Rim and Hellboy) dream movie project, so with any luck we'll see a big budget film adaptation of this story in our lifetimes.
 In the meantime, we encourage you to listen to the radio play by The H.P.
 Lovecraft Historical Society.
 Get the At The Mountains of Madness radio drama here.